 As airlines need to find suitable hotels for a high number of flight attendants, the airlines work together with the hotels to get a good deal that is beneficial for both the airline and hotel.

-What Else Do Flight Attendants Get for Free?
+Flight Attendants Get Other Stuff for Free

 In addition to staying at hotels for free (during layovers), flight attendants also get free flights – this isn’t just when on duty, either.